conradakunga/Blog/_posts/2025-05-25-designing-building-packaging-a-scalable-testable-net-open-source-component-part-20-amazon-s3-storage.md

 In our next post, we will look at how to **test this locally**.

-**Note, however, we have not yet tested against the actual Azure storage, which will likely require some modifications on our configuration of the client, as well as authentication.**
+**Note, however, we have not yet tested against the actual Amazon storage, which will likely require some modifications to our configuration of the client, as well as authentication.**

 ### TLDR